How to Build Websites for Content Creators

 8. Content blocks

-If your client is a podcaster, they can use Squarespace to create and manage their audio content.
-To make the process of subscribing and downloading episodes seamless for listeners, use a blog page to host your client’s podcast.
+For example, if your client has a podcast, they can use Squarespace to create and manage their audio content.
+To make the process of subscribing and downloading episodes seamless for listeners, use a blog page to host the podcast.

 9. Social media links

-Regardless if your client focuses on one social media platform or multiple, you’ll want to ensure links to their profiles are included on their website.
+Whether your client uses one social media platform or multiple, include links to their profiles throughout their website.
 Add social icons to highlight where your client maintains their presence online and where visitors can interact with them.

-Integrated social media sharing makes it possible to distribute content across various accounts with a click of a button.
-Learn how to connect social media accounts to your client’s website
+Integrated social media sharing makes it possible to distribute content across various accounts with the click of a button.
+Learn how to connect social media accounts to your client’s website.

 Pro tip: Your client can share links to their website and other relevant resources using Bio Sites.
-The link in bio tool acts as an organized one-stop-shop for all the online resources your client wants to share in their social media bios.
+This link-in-bio tool acts as an organized one-stop-shop for all the online resources your client wants to share in their social media bios.
 See how Bio Sites can drive website traffic.

 10. Online stores

-Your content creator client may want to sell products or custom merchandise to their followers.
-Set your client up with a Commerce plan so they have access to all the integrations and tools they need to run their ecommerce business.
-Plus, with Custom Merch, your clients can grow their personal brand and earn a passive source of income.
-The print-on-demand service does all the heavy lifting—production, shipping, and fulfillment of products—so your client can focus on other endeavors.
-And all you have to do is set up the store.
+Pro tip: With Custom Merch, your client can grow their personal brand and earn a passive source of income.
+This print-on-demand service does all the heavy lifting—production, shipping, and product fulfillment—so your client can focus on other endeavors.
+All you have to do is set up the store.

 Want more?